 In 2017, due to the revised schedule implemented for I-500 Race Week by the I-500 Board of Directors, the Woody’s Challenge format was changed to a 25-lap Shootout.
-Teams participating in the Woody’s Challenge went through a series of qualifying sessions to lock in the top 16 riders that comprised the “Sweet 16″ which set the field for the Woody’s Challenge that was held Thursday night, February 2, 2017.
+Teams participating in the Woody’s Challenge went through a series of qualifying sessions to lock in the top 16 riders that comprised the “Sweet 16″ which set the field for the Woody’s Challenge that was held on that Thursday night, February 2nd, 2017.

 If you ask snowmobile racers “What’s the one to win?”
 They’ll tell you its the I-500!

 It’s the world’s longest, toughest, fastest and most-exciting snowmobile endurance race, bar none!
 The I-500 is a prestigious race to win.
 Winning the race takes nothing but the most outstanding performance of even the most skilled, professional drivers.
 Everyone wants the HARDWARE, but there is only one way to get it.
 The Directors of the I-500 present trophies to the top 15 teams, as well as other prestigious awards to various teams and finishers.